Ecampus - OSU Policy on Electronic Delivery of Instruction

-- that essential student services and course-related materials (books, journals, computer facilities, laboratories, and other resource material) are accessible at all receiving sites.
+- Essential student services and course-related materials (books, journals, computer facilities, laboratories, and other resource material) are accessible at all receiving sites;

-- that the instruction will provide appropriate amounts and types of interaction between students and instructors
+- Instruction will provide appropriate amounts and types of interaction between students and instructors;

-- that appropriate methods will be used to assess students' achievement of the learning objectives.
+- Appropriate methods will be used to assess students' achievement of the learning objectives;

-- that fair and appropriate staffing policies have been adopted by the delivering unit as it relates to electronically delivered instruction.
+- Fair and appropriate staffing policies have been adopted by the delivering unit as it relates to electronically delivered instruction;

-- that the instruction is making appropriate use of currently available technologies.
+- Instruction is making appropriate use of currently available technologies;

-- that the units proposing the electronically delivered instruction will describe a process for how and when the proposed courses and/or programs will be evaluated.
+- Units proposing the electronically delivered instruction will describe a process for how and when the proposed courses and/or programs will be evaluated.

 Electronically delivered courses and distance courses must be so identified within the OSU information database but will not be distinguished from normally delivered course work on a student's transcript.